savmaxwell93/web-sprint-challenge-intro-to-react/README.md

 1. Describe component state.

+  An object that holds a piece of its component's information that can be updated to determine how that component will render and behave.

 1. Describe props.

+  A keyword in React that allows data to be passed between components

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  A side effect is anything that effects something outside of the scope of the function being executed.
+Effects can be synced in a component by using the Effect hook.
+This allows a developer to specify when to sync an effect with specific state/props changes.